AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 >
 >**Definition**
 >
->Moments- Anything that just ran, or is about to run goes here.
+>* Moments: Anything that just ran, or is about to run goes here.
->
->Favorites - Anything you make a favorite goes in here.
+>* Favorites: Anything you make a favorite goes in here.
->
->Later - Anything taking place later than this moment goes in here.
+>* Later: Anything taking place later than this moment goes in here.
->
->Done - Anything that finished running or you marked as done goes here.
+>* Done: Anything that finished running or you marked as done goes here.

 OK, now that we've got that out of the way, let's take a peek at Marketo Moments on a phone!